Living Your Marriage Covenant

 Each party is essentially saying to the other: “I will die for you.
 From now on, your interests and needs take precedence over my own.
 I no longer live for myself; I live for you.”
 Each lays down his life for the other.
 The covenant that secures a marriage is sacrificial and permanent.
 By dying to self you are living your marriage covenant.

 Jesus Christ is the supreme example of what it means to live in a covenant relationship.
 Laying aside the privileges of deity, He came to earth and paid the ultimate sacrifice by dying on the cross to pay for our sins.
 Likewise, he calls us to a covenant that requires us, as husbands and wives, to give up our selfish ways and die to “self.”
 Each laying down his life for the other.
 Jesus was the greatest example of living the marriage covenant as He laid down His life for His bride the church.

-Do you acknowledge God’s truth that your marriage is a covenant which requires sacrifices to be made on your part?
-What are some of the sacrifices you need to make to live out your marriage covenant with your spouse.
+Do you acknowledge God’s truth that your marriage is a covenant that requires sacrifices to be made on your part?
+What are some of the sacrifices you need to make to live out your marriage covenant with your spouse?